 So that’s why you haven’t seen me in a bit—everyone has their limit.
 And as much as I want to push myself harder and see what unfamiliar heights I can reach, sometimes it’s just as important to take a sec to breathe and enjoy what I’ve built so far.
 It took me a while to find the words that go with all the feelings inside, but now that they’re out, I think I can finally get back to business.

-As always, y’all, thanks for reading—it’s always good to know at least someone’s impacted by these words!
+As always, y’all, thanks for reading—it’s always good to know that these words impact someone!

 Stay up, everyone, and until the next,